HomeEuropean ToursItaly ToursItaly Guide

 Bologna in Emilia-Romagna, Italy

 Emilia’s culinary customs focus heavily on animal fats and pork products.
-Romagna has stronger ties to Byzantine heritage influenced by the sea and classic land dishes.
+Romagna has stronger ties to Byzantine heritage, influenced by the sea and classic land dishes.

-Whether looking for fine cuisine or typical street food, Emilia-Romagna has the most quintessential tastes you can find during your Italy trip.
+Whether looking for fine cuisine or street food, Emilia-Romagna has the most quintessential tastes you can find during your Italy trip.

 Overview